bluesky/tiled/docs/source/getting-started/10-minutes-to-tiled.md

 ## Locate data sources (e.g., files)

-Once you have identified data sets of interest, Tiled can point to where the underlying data is stored.
-You can then access them by any convenient means:
+Once you have identified data sets of interest in the Tiled catalog, it's easy to determine the physical location of the underlying data.
+You can then access them by any convenient means and download the entire original files, instead of using the export feature, if desired:

 - Direct filesystem access
 - File transfer via SFTP, Globus, etc.